SKnoedler/Portfolio/README.md

 - ### Data Science relevant Academic Courses:

 	- Statistics (15 ECTS)
-		- At the beginning descriptive methods for preparation and analysis of economic data are provided.
+		- At the beginning, descriptive methods for preparation and analysis of economic data are provided.
 Then probability and distribution theory is introduced for the modeling of random.
 Moreover, estimation and testing methods are being studied that allow making data-driven economic